DomBom16/zenif/docs/extra/more-about-prompts.md

 ### `year_range()`

 Available for the `date` type.
-The `year_range` is the defined minimun and maximum values that the year must be in between, inclusive on both ends.
+The `year_range` is the defined minimum and maximum values that the year must be in between, inclusive on both ends.
 By default, the range is from `1900` to `2100`.

 ### `separator()`